 Burlesque party ideas

-An exhibitionist with a yen for feathers?
-Have a burlesque party on the cheap.
-Glamorously decadent burlesque costumes and lifestyle needn’t cost a string of pearls…
+Burlesque party ideas for exhibitionists with a penchant for feathers!
+Here’s how to have a cheap burlesque party, because decadent burlesque costumes and lifestyles needn’t cost a string of pearls…

 Burlesque originated as a form of elaborate comedy theatre, often highly satirical and with a very middle class audience.
 It was only in the last century that the genre began to broaden its appeal – a penchant for double entendres and a fondness for outlandish female drag contributing to its risqué reputation.
 It wasn’t until the 1930s though that striptease became a staple part of burlesque shows and it was this overtly sexual element that sealed its fate, with a social crackdown on burlesque in the 30s leading to its steady decline.